michaelmcandrew/arch-install/README.md

 # Michael's Arch Linux installation guide for the ThinkPad x220

-Arch Linux does not have an automated installer.
-Instead it has a comprehensive  installation guide, available at https://wiki.archlinux.org/index.php/installation_guide.
-That guide is fantastic, but 'too much information' to serve as a reference for how I got Arch Linux up and running on my ThinkPad.
-This guide documents the specific path I took through the installation.
-I'm writing it as a reference for the re-installation of my machine if that should become necessary, and also as a good starting point for an Arch Linux installation that meets my needs on other machines.
+Arch Linux does not have an automated installation process.
+Instead, it offers a live CD that boots to a prompt with a minimal set of packages and scripts that can be used to install a system and an accompanying installation guide, available at https://wiki.archlinux.org/index.php/installation_guide.

+The guide is comprehensive but takes a long time to grok in its entirety.
+Hence I have written this guide, that documents the specific steps I took to install Arch Linux on my ThinkPad.
+It should serve as a reference for the re-installation of Arch on my ThinkPad, if necessary, and as a good starting point for the installation of Arch on my other machines.
 It is also a learning exercise in Arch Linux and some 'low level' Linux topics.

-My first attempt at systematising the installation was to write an installation script.
-This worked OK but not brilliantly and when I came to run the script again a few months later, it didn't complete.
-It was not very thoroughly documented and it took a while for me to work out  what the issues were.
-This, along with the fact that writing an install script is not a trivial task, lead my to try another approach.
-Hence this guide, completed in July 2017.

-If you're reading this guide much later than July 2017, things are likely to have moved on, and you may want to consult the Arch Wiki for more up to date techniques and components, etc.
+This guide was written in July 2017.
+If you're reading this guide much later, then things are likely to have moved on and you may want to consult the Arch Wiki for more up to date techniques and components, etc.

-It's worth remembering that, although it is a manual process, the tasks we are completing in this installation are not very different from other operating system installations.
-In breif, we are:
+It's worth remembering that, although the installation is a fairly manual process, the tasks we are completing in this installation are not very different from other operating system installations.
+In brief, we are:

 * Partitioning (and in this instance, encrypting) the disk(s)
-* Choosing regional settings (e.g. keyboard layout and timezone)
+* Choosing regional settings (e.g. keyboard layout and time-zone)
 * Downloading and installing packages
 * Configuring a boot loader

-In the steps below, I've tried to follow the latest recommendations, to the extent that the hardware I am installing on will allow it (GPT, UEFI, systemd-boot, etc.)

 ## Installation media